d-camacho/nautobot-auto-provisioner/docs/user/app_user_guide.md

 Use this job to push a full configuration to an existing device.
 This can pull either from:
-- 🔹 **Backup Config Repo** – to revert a device to its last-known-good state
+- **Backup Config Repo** – to revert a device to its last-known-good state
-- 🔹 **Intended Config Repo** – to apply new enterprise-wide updates or changes
+- **Intended Config Repo** – to apply new enterprise-wide updates or changes

 ---

-### 🔧 Replace Existing Device
+### Replace Existing Device

 Use when replacing hardware while retaining all device metadata.

-The job:
-- Preserves role, location, IPs, etc. that are easily transferred to the new device.
+- Preserves role, location, IPs, etc. and transfers to the new device.
 - Prompts for optional updates (e.g. serial number).
 Although not required to run the job, these fields are offered to ensure accuracy of data stored in Nautobot.

 ---